Cybermals/panda3d-shader-tutorials/pbr/terrain/01-scene_setup/README.md

 import simplepbr
 ```

-Then add the following lines about where you load the terrain mesh:
+Then add the following lines above where you load the terrain mesh:
 ```python
 # Init shaders
 simplepbr.init()